Learning logic programs by discovering higher-order abstractions: Problem Setting

-In the next section, we introduce \name{}, which builds abstractions and solves the refactoring problem by formulating it as a COP.
+In the next section, we introduce \name{}, which finds an optimal solution to the refactoring problem.

-\name{} finds an optimal solution to the higher-order refactoring problem (Definition \ref{def:opti}). \name{} works in two stages: \emph{abstract} and \emph{compress}.
-In the \emph{abstract} stage, given a first-order logic program, \name{} builds a set of candidate higher-order abstractions.
-In the \emph{compress} stage, \name{} tries to compress the input program by refactoring it using the abstractions. \name{} formulates this refactoring problem as a COP.
+Algorithm \ref{alg:stevie} shows our \name{} algorithm, which works in two stages: \emph{abstract} and \emph{compress}.
+In the \emph{abstract} stage, given a first-order logic program, \name{} builds abstractions and instantiations.
+In the \emph{compress} stage, \name{} searches for a subset of the abstractions and instantiations which compresses the input program. \name{} formulates this search problem as a COP.
 We describe these two stages in turn.
 The appendix includes an example of refactoring.